-How would you know if your site is down at middle of the night?
-May be it was 2 hour downtime & you would never know about it because their is no mechanism for you to monitor this.
+How would you know if your site is down in the middle of the night?
+Maybe it was 2-hour downtime & you would never know about it because there is no mechanism for you to monitor this.

 Point is – in today’s internet economy where websites are directly linked to revenues; & you can’t afford to ignore the website’s downtime.
 Now, we have talked enough about the problem, let’s talk about the solutions.
 Yes!
 There are solutions which you can use to monitor your website uptime and get

-So, let’s directly see all these services which notifies us when our site goes down.
+So, let’s directly see all these services which notify us when our site goes down.

 Monitor Website Uptime Services:

 This is a great free solution for all WordPress site owner.
-You can install a free plugin call Jetpack & activate it’s module call monitor.
-It notifies you via email when site goes down.
-The only downside of email notification is, you won’t be checking your email every second.
+You can install a free plugin call Jetpack & activate its module call monitor.
+It notifies you via email when the site goes down.
+The only downside of an email notification is, you won’t be checking your email every second.
 Though as a free solution

 Though as a free solution this is pretty good.
 At least you would be updated with your website status.
 And, if your site is facing frequent downtime, you would know it’s time to optimize your site or change your hosting.
 Here is a video guide on configuring Jetpack WordPress plugin.

 27% of the websites in the world are powered by WordPress platform.
-Here at ShoutMeLoud, 1 out of 3 have a WordPress site/blog.
+Here at ShoutMeLoud, 1 out of 3 has a WordPress site/blog.
 If you are one of those 3, ManageWP service is for you.
-This service is free to use (Have premium add-ons if you like) & it sends you real time notification when your website goes down & when it backsup.
+This service is free to use (Have premium add-ons if you like) & it sends you a real-time notification when your website goes down & when it backs up.

-With simple yet professional way of working, UpTime Robot which came into existence in January 2012 has created an impact in the website monitoring market.
-One of the best feature of Uptime robot is, you can also set up Webserver monitoring for password protected site.
+With a simple yet professional way of working, Uptime Robot which came into existence in January 2012 has created an impact in the website monitoring market.
+One of the best features of Uptime robot is, you can also set up Web server monitoring for the password-protected site.
 Here are some features listed to make you understand it better.